 Once you know the answers, you can customize your offering with a message that will move them in order to maximize its effectiveness.
 Break the market down and focus on the segment that will be receptive to your product.
 For example, if better human health is the concern,

-highlight the Gluten free, Organic foods and the non-GMO farming characteristics of your product.
+highlight the Gluten-free, Organic foods and the non-GMO farming characteristics of your product.
 Ensure and emphasize that your product is 100% pure.
-Such commitment to providing customers with ethical, healthy products helps in building up a real connection with them.
+Such a commitment to providing customers with ethical, healthy products helps in building up a real connection with them.